danieltjewett/gms-tasks/tasks/steam-upload/readme.md

 Run `npm run steam-upload` to run a command that uploads are builds to Steam.

-*Note* - before running for the very first time, we should navigate to the `sdk/tools/ContentBuilder/builder/` directory and run `steamcmd.exe`.
+*Note* - before running for the very first time, we should navigate to the `sdk/tools/ContentBuilder/builder/` directory and run `steamcmd.exe` (on a mac, follow [these steps](https://partner.steamgames.com/doc/sdk/uploading#2)).
 In the prompt, run `login <username> <password>`.
 This will then trigger Steam Guard to email with the code.
 Type the code and then type `quit`.
 We should be good to use this command now.

 ## Contributing